 The Peter J. Tobin College of BusinessQueens Campus

-International Management professionals apply their cross-cultural and global analytic skills to solving complex challenges facing businesses in a variety of industries in the global marketplace.
+International Management professionals apply their cross-cultural and global analytic skills to solving complex challenges facing businesses across many global industries.
 The dynamic business environment requires professionals trained to identify global trends and skilled in approaching modern global dilemmas with cultural sensitivity and specific knowledge of the regions of the world where they work.
-Modern management of international business further expects that its leaders will model socially responsible behavior for corporate performance that considers economic, environmental, social, and governance impacts.
-With this in mind, the International Management program is designed to include language and culture training related to a country or region of specific interest to you alongside the coursework in international business that would strengthen your managerial capacity as moral business leaders who make a difference in the global arena.
+Modern management of international business requires leaders who will model socially responsible behavior for corporate performance that considers economic, environmental, social, and governance impacts.

-Pursuing a degree in international management offers students the opportunity to participate in international internships; global destination courses with embedded travel to countries in Europe, Asia or Latin America; or, in programs such as GLOBE (Global Loan Opportunities for Budding Entrepreneurs), where you act as a manager of a microfinance social business.
-These intensive experiences uniquely position you to secure jobs as managers of international divisions of major corporations, as experts in import/export activities, as foreign trade professionals, as entrepreneurs seeking to carve out a new business with international operations, or as social entrepreneurs with a vision to create systemic change that responds to issues of social injustice, poverty and environmental degradation.
+The International Management major offers students the opportunity to participate in international internships; global destination courses with embedded travel to countries in Europe, Asia or Latin America; or, in programs such as GLOBE (Global Loan Opportunities for Budding Entrepreneurs), students serve as a manager of a microfinance business making loans to entrepreneurs around the world.
+These intensive experiences uniquely qualify students to secure jobs as managers of international divisions of major corporations, as experts in import/export activities, as foreign trade professionals, as entrepreneurs seeking to carve out a new business with international operations, as governmental specialists, or as social entrepreneurs with a vision to create systemic change that responds to issues of social injustice, poverty, and environmental degradation.

-Faculty teaching international management courses are industry-trained as well as distinguished scholars in their field.
-They bring a wealth of experience to the classroom, and create an exciting and dynamic learning environment, using innovative teaching techniques.
-Diversity of our student body further enhances the opportunities you have to learn about various cultures and perspectives from all over the world.
+Faculty teaching international management courses are industry-trained as well as distinguished scholars in the field.
+Faculty bring a wealth of experience to the classroom, and they create an exciting and dynamic learning environment, using engaging teaching techniques.
+The diversity of our student body further enhances the opportunities to learn about various cultures and perspectives as you deepen your expertise in international management.

 For more information about admission to this and other acclaimed undergraduate programs at St. John’s University, please visit Undergraduate Admission online.
 Or contact us directly at the campus of your choice: